 Opportunity A is a deposit in your local bank.
 You put the money in and forget it for a year.
 It’s relatively safe and offers an annual return of 7%.
 This means that if you put in 100 dollars on January 1 of this year, one year later your account will have 107 dollars.
 The first 100 dollars will be your original investment, or the principal amount and the next 7 dollars will be your return.

 Opportunity B is your friend’s company that is in dire need of cash.
 They have a large contract that requires them to make a significant investment for one year.
 But they have no money.
-In desperation, he has called you to ask if you would be interested in investing a large amount for one year in his business.
-Any profits or losses from the contract will be split equally between you and him.
-Your friend expects that if the contract is executed to the client’s satisfaction, you will get a return of 20 cents on every dollar invested.
+In desperation, he calls you to ask if you can invest a large amount for one year in his business.
+He says that he will divide any profits or losses from the contract equally between you and him.
+Your friend expects that if the contract executes to the client’s satisfaction, you will receive a return of 20 cents on every dollar invested.
 This means that if you invest 100 dollars today, at the end of one year your investment would be worth 120 dollars.
 Once again, the first 100 dollars will be your original investment (principal) and the next 20 dollars will be your return.

 What would you do?
 Friendship aside, should you put the money in the bank or in your friend’s company?
 How can you evaluate which is a better investment?
 Can you actually arrive at an objective value for both investments?

 We will look at a number of scenarios and will try to answer the above questions.

 For a minute, assume you have the money and the risk in opportunity A or B is not a concern.
 (A rich uncle just left you his entire portfolio of Internet stocks and you don’t have any immediate financial concerns).
 For all practical purposes, you have enough available to you to invest in any opportunity that you feel like.